Personal awesome list

 • Excalidraw - awesome diagram app.

-• Mom Macros - Powerful macros for groff.
+• Mom Macros - powerful macros for groff.

-• MyBib - Havard bibliography generator
+• MyBib - havard bibliography generator

 • NBT Editor - an online NBT editor.